tanvviii/Warrior-Runner/Presentation.md

 ## 🧠 Learning Outcomes

+- **OOP in Games**
-OOP in Games – Use of inheritance, encapsulation, and polymorphism to structure characters and obstacles.
+  - Use inheritance, encapsulation, and polymorphism to structure characters and obstacles.

+- **Game Loop & Events**
-Game Loop & Events – Understand how real-time input and updates drive the game.
+  - Understand how real-time input and updates drive the game.

+- **Collision & Obstacle Handling**
-Collision & Obstacle Handling – Implement obstacle generation, movement, and collision detection.
+  - Implement obstacle generation, movement, and collision detection.

+- **Sprite Animation**
-Sprite Animation – Use frame-based animations for characters and enemies.
+  - Use frame-based animations for characters and enemies.

+- **Project Structure**
-Project Structure – Explore real-world project organization and GitHub collaboration.
+  - Explore real-world project organization and GitHub collaboration.

 ---
 ## *Future Work Suggestions for Warrior-Runner*